Summary

 Contents

-James Conley Justice II (born April 27, 1951) is an American businessman and politician who has served as the 36th governor of West Virginia since 2017.
-Justice was once a billionaire, but his net worth had declined to $513.3 million as of 2021.[2]
-He inherited a coal mining business from his father and built a business empire with 94 companies, including the Greenbrier, a luxury resort in White Sulphur Springs.[3]
+James Conley Justice II[2] (born April 27, 1951) is an American businessman and politician who is a United States senator-elect from West Virginia.
+A member of the Republican Party, he has served as the 36th governor of West Virginia since 2017.
+Justice was once a billionaire, but his net worth had declined to $513.3 million as of 2021.[3]
+He inherited a coal mining business from his father that included 94 companies, including the Greenbrier, a luxury resort and National Historic Landmark in White Sulphur Springs.[4]

 In 2015, Justice announced his candidacy for governor in the 2016 West Virginia gubernatorial election.
 Although a registered Republican before running for governor, he ran as a Democrat and defeated the Republican nominee, Bill Cole.
 Less than seven months after taking office, Justice switched back to the Republican Party after announcing his plans at a rally with U.S. president Donald Trump in the state.
 In the 2020 gubernatorial race, he was reelected over Democratic challenger Ben Salango.

-On April 27, 2023, Justice announced his candidacy for the 2024 United States Senate election in West Virginia, looking to unseat incumbent Democrat Joe Manchin.[4]
-On November 9, despite having filed paperwork to run for reelection, Manchin announced that he would retire at the end of his term, leaving the seat open.[5]
-Justice became the Republican nominee on May 14, 2024, after defeating outgoing U.S. Representative Alex Mooney.
+On April 27, 2023, Justice announced his candidacy for the 2024 United States Senate election in West Virginia, looking to unseat incumbent Democrat Joe Manchin.[5]
+On November 9, despite having filed paperwork to run for reelection, Manchin announced that he would retire at the end of his term, leaving the seat open.[6]
+Justice became the Republican nominee on May 14, 2024, after defeating outgoing U.S. representative Alex Mooney in the primary.
+He defeated the Democratic nominee, Wheeling mayor Glenn Elliott, in the general election.[7]

 Early life and education

-James Conley Justice II was born in Charleston, West Virginia, the son of James Conley Justice and Edna Ruth (née Perry) Justice.
-Justice grew up in Raleigh County, West Virginia, graduating from Woodrow Wilson High School in Beckley in 1969.[6][7]
-He enrolled at the University of Tennessee on an athletic scholarship for golf, but transferred to Marshall University.
-At Marshall, he was a two-year captain on the Thundering Herd golf team.[8]
-He earned his bachelor’s degree and Master of Business Administration from Marshall.[9]
+James C. Justice II was born to James Conley Justice and Edna Ruth (née Perry) Justice in Charleston, West Virginia.
+He grew up in Raleigh County, West Virginia, graduating from Woodrow Wilson High School in Beckley in 1969.[8][9]
+He enrolled at the University of Tennessee on an athletic scholarship for golf but transferred to Marshall University.
+At Marshall, he was a two-year captain on the Thundering Herd golf team.[10]
+He earned his bachelor’s degree and Master of Business Administration from Marshall.[11]

 Business career